Getting a Pap Test

 - This position will help your health care provider get a good view of everything they need to check out!

 - During the procedure, you have the right to be informed about what’s going on and the right have things go at your own pace.

 - The health care provider will shine a light on your cervix* and then insert something called a speculum into your vagina.*

 - Your health care provider should warn you before doing this and ask if you’re ready.

 - A lot of people find that the speculum can look a bit scary.
 Basically the purpose of the speculum is to gently push apart the walls of your vagina (which naturally kind of stick together when there’s nothing inside).
-This allows your health care provider to see your cervix which can be found at the top of your vaginal canal.
+This allows your health care provider to see your cervix, which can be found at the top of the vaginal canal.

 - The speculum (which is usually made of metal, but sometimes plastic) will be warmed up and covered with lube to make putting it in feel more comfortable.